Your selected activities

 - Private Yacht Cruise: What better way to soak in the sights and the atmosphere of vibrant Sofia, than from the deck of your own private yacht, on a cruise where you and the boys are the real VIPs.
 You’ll cruise the lake for two hours before heading back to shore to continue the party on dry land.

 - Offroad Safari: Stand aside boys, this activity is for the real men only.
 You need serious balls of steel to navigate the countryside outside Sofia in hardcore two tonne Land Rovers built like heavy duty tanks!
-Be prepared to get down and dirty with nature, with an expert guide to show you how to handle the beast like a dream!
+Be prepared to get down and dirty with nature, with an expert guide to show you how to handle the beast like a dream in the offroad safari!

 - Cost of a lunchtime snack or sandwich: 3-5 lv (€1.50-€2.50)